eye-square/docs/client-scripts-api.md

     // Display a centered message and wait for the button to be clicked await utils.showMessage({ message: `Ok, let's start.<br><br>Press continue!` button: 'Continue' });

+    // Display a ok/cancel dialog
+    // todo change this to promise
+    const accepted = await utils.confirm({ message: 'We would like to access your camera' confirmText: 'Ok', rejectText: 'Cancel'  });
   });
   ```